JupiterOne-Archives/docs/knowledgeBase/asset-management/bulk-upload.md

 ## Notes

 Depending on the size of the uploaded file, the entities and relationships may not show up in the Inventory Table right away.
 Hold tight!
-JupiterOne is processing your data, and it will show up in your Inventory soon.
+JupiterOne is processing your data, and it will show up in your inventory soon.